matt-chapman/bugzilla-fogbugz-importer/README.md

 This was originally written at and for [Ultamation](http://www.ultamation.com) and is reproduced here with their kind permission.

+This is one of the very first Python scripts I ever wrote, so please excuse the lack of `PEP8` compliance in places, and the lack of proper `setup.py`!

 ## How do I use it?

 This script has been written for **Python 2.7**.
 It has not been tested with Python 3.5.